Homicide Life on the Street (Photo credit: Vox Efx) |

 Related source » Brazil soccer referee killed during match;

-his head displayed on stake midfield
+his head displayed on stake midfield: 'via Blog this'

 [This related source is recommended in its entirety.]